You may be able to reduce your 2018 income taxes in connection with foreign income tax paid by Optimum International Fund

 If the total amount of your foreign tax paid on IRS Forms 1099-DIV or certain other payee statements is more than $300 (more than $600 if married and filing jointly) and you wish to receive a tax credit, please use the information on Form 1099-DIV to determine your foreign tax paid and foreign source income.
 You will need to disclose this information on Form 1116.
 Corporations should use IRS Form 1118.

-If the total amount of your foreign tax paid on IRS Forms 1099-DIV or certain other payee statements is $300 or less ($600 or less if married filing jointly) and you meet certain other requirements, you can claim the foreign tax credit on line 48 of Form 1040 without filing IRS Form 1116.
+If the total amount of your foreign tax paid on IRS Forms 1099-DIV or certain other payee statements is $300 or less ($600 or less if married filing jointly) and you meet certain other requirements, you can claim the foreign tax credit on Schedule 3 (Form 1040), line 48, without filing IRS Form 1116.
 Please consult your tax advisor or read the instructions included with IRS Form 1040 and IRS Form 1116 to see if you qualify.

 Claiming foreign tax payments as a deduction